-There are lots of different ways to market your business, and often, business owners want to do a better job of promoting themselves to potential local customers.
+There are lots of different ways to market your business locally, and often, business owners want to do a better job of promoting themselves to the potential customers on their doorstep.
 However, the first thing to establish is "Is there demand for my product/service locally?" or, put another way, "does my target audience live/work here?"
 In some cases, the answer will be "no".
 Trying to sell luxury goods in a deprived area is never going to work if you only market yourself locally.
 Equally, operating as a business consultant in an area with little or no business means you will have to travel to succeed.

 Once you have established that your audience is in the locality, there are many things that you can do to promote your business.
 Here are what we think are the best ways to market your business locally:

 Using local newspapers/radio stations is one of the best ways to market your business locally.
 These media often have a good local penetration and can be a good way of highlighting your offering – especially if you have a high street presence or are looking to reach home owners.
-Those who are operating a business to business operation might not find local media as successful depending on the readership and the media content.
+Check out our tips for creating this kind of publicity for your business here.
+But be careful, if you're operating business to business, you might not find local media as successful depending on the readership and the media content.

 If you are looking for direct ways to market your business locally, have you tried going door-to-door, or sending messages straight to your customer’s email inbox?
 Lists are available to purchase or using door-to-door via Royal Mail or other distribution services can take your promotional piece directly into the hands of your target audience.